 The Somerville Museum invites applications for public exhibits at the museum.
-Selected community curators will receive a seed grant of $2,500 and exhibit space in the galleries at One Westwood Road.
-Requests for 2018 curator award proposals will be posted soon.
+Two community curators will be selected and will receive a seed grant of $2,500 and exhibit space in the galleries at 1 Westwood Road, Somerville, MA.

-The Somerville Museum welcomes community curators, both those with extensive resumes and those with no experience to present exhibitions in its galleries.
-We encourage applicants to visit the museum and to become familiar with past exhibitions before submitting a proposal.
-Strong proposals will be clear and concise, will present innovative & engaging ideas, and will draw a diverse group of participants & visitors.
+The Museum welcomes proposals from those with extensive resumes as well as those with little experience yet ample vision.
+We encourage applicants to visit both the Museum and its website (http://www.somervillemuseum.org/) in order to learn more about the Museum’s wide-ranging exhibition history.
+Strong proposals should be clear and concise, presenting innovative and engaging ideas, along with an active programming agenda that will attract a diverse group of participants and visitors.

-- Exhibits should foster dialogue among local artists, historians and educators and the broader community to enrich understanding and lifelong learning.
-Innovative programming and outreach to engage diverse audiences is therefore sought as part of all Museum shows.
-Examples of programming include concerts, readings, film screenings, gallery tours, workshops and talks at area schools.
+Exhibits should foster dialogue among local artists, historians and educators and the broader community to enrich understanding and lifelong learning.
+Innovative programming that engages diverse, if not new, audiences is therefore sought as part of every exhibition.
+Examples of programming include concerts, lectures, readings, film screenings, gallery tours, workshops and talks at area schools.

-- Selected exhibits must be installed by the applicant within two years of receiving the award.
+Selected exhibits must be installed by the winning applicants within two years of receiving the award.

 Exhibition Information: Duration of exhibits is typically for 8-12 weeks.